 Housing built before 1978 may contain lead-based paint.
 Lead from paint, paint chips, and dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, landlords must disclose the presence of known lead-based paint and/or lead-based paint hazards in the dwelling as required by U.S. law.
 Northwood contract holders must also have a federally approved pamphlet on lead poisoning prevention available to them.
-This pamphlet, Protect Your Family From Lead in Your Home, is available from the Environmental Protection Agency.
+Learn more at the Environmental Protection Agency.

 The University has implemented a comprehensive program to address lead-based paint in Housing.
 As early as 1994, an independent environmental consulting firm completed general surveys of Northwood apartments.
 The repair or replacement of lead-based paint building components was completed where indicated.

 In 2001, another round of lead inspections was initiated, following new regulatory guidelines issued by the EPA and the State of Michigan.
 A State-licensed lead inspector/risk assessor—in accordance with specific inspection criteria outlined in the regulations—conducted the inspections.
 Inspections were performed again in 2010.
 Since then, Housing has used the summary report and data for lead management.

 The attachment at the bottom of the page summarizes of the lead-based paint inspections conducted in Northwood Community Apartments in 2010.

 Current and prospective residents should download the summary data to learn about their Northwood complex.

 Both our service staff and the U-M Procedures for lead-abatement maintenance are focused on the hazards of lead-based paint and on federal and state requirements for working with it.
 A lead abatement firm has been retained to ensure immediate access to qualified specialists as needed.